ampproject/animations/docs/index.md

 </div>
 ```

 The demo uses `.content-container` as `transitionContainer`.
 Since the `transitionContainer` moves as the user scrolls, the animation moves in sync.
+Note that the `transitionContainer` may actually be a descendent of `content-container`, as `prepareImageAnimation` looks for the first positioned ancestor.

 #### `styleContainer`